 Students may be eligible for various loan options such as Federal Direct Stafford (Subsidized and Unsubsidized) loans, Parent PLUS loans, and (Private) Student Loans.
 Students can also apply for work-study programs wherein they can seek in-campus and off-campus work-study positions.

-The students of Ivy Tech Community College-Columbus and Franklin region can avail various scholarships such as American Society for Quality (ASQ) Scholarship, Columbus Development Endowed Scholarship, Community Education Coalition (CEC) Scholarship, and Futures Unlimited Fund.
+Students here are eligible for various scholarships such as the American Society for Quality (ASQ) Scholarship, Columbus Development Endowed Scholarship, Community Education Coalition (CEC) Scholarship, and Futures Unlimited Fund.

 Student Financial Aid Details